rngtng/mtXcontrol/README.markdown

 * Arduino IDE, get it from [here](http://arduino.cc/en/Main/Software)
 * Rainbowduino + 8x8 RGB LED Matrix, get it from [here](http://www.seeedstudio.com/depot/rainbowduino-led-driver-platform-plug-and-shine-p-371.html)

+## Step-by-Step Instructions
+1. Load the latest Arduino environment on the PC
+2. Confirm the ability to upload a simple sketch to the Arduino, making sure to select the correct processor type
+3. Upload the "blank" sketch to the Arduino so that it acts like a pass-through connection
+4. connect the Rainbowduino to the Arduino as indicated in the [blog picture](http://www.rngtng.com/2009/06/25/rainbowduino-here-it-is-and-how-to-program-it)
+5. Using the Arduino IDE, load the firmware.pde sketch and then transfer it.
+The Arduino serves as the middle-man so that the microcontroller on the Rainbowduino can be reprogrammed.
+Important note is to change the processor type to 168 if you have a 328 Arduino.
+6. A brand new Rainbowduino should now go from displaying the multi-colored test pattern to all white LEDs.
+7. Close the Arduino IDE.
+Load the latest Processing IDE (although similar in appearance, they are not the same).
+Remember to leave everything connected as displayed in the blog photo.
+8. Load the mtXControl application and compile and run it.
+The display should go blank.
+9. Use the application to design your animation.
+For a preview, switch to 'Matrix: Slave' mode (alt + ENTER) or second button form top, which displays your drawings in realtime on the Matrix.
+10. Then Save it to the Matrix.
+11. Close the Processing IDE.
+Disconnect the USB cable from your PC to the Arduino and undo the connections between the Arduino and the Rainbowduino.
+12. Power the Rainbowduino up by itself (either with an AC adaptor or a battery) and the animation should display.
+(Big thanks to *Bob* putting [those steps together](http://www.seeedstudio.com/forum/viewtopic.php?f=11&t=435&start=10))

 ## Full list of Features:
 * Draw multicolor points, line and rows  (8bit color support)